 - If your tank has a capacity of 50 gallons, then adding 20 inches would be an appropriate amount for your fish-keeping needs.

 - If you are a beginner, it is best to start with a smaller aquarium.

 - It is also important to know that sometimes you cannot put certain fish in the same tank because they can become territorial and aggressive towards each other.

 How many fish can I keep per gallon?

 A good rule of thumb for beginners is one inch of fish per gallon.

 The 2 gallon fish tank is ideal for small or beginner tanks.
-Smaller than the one-gallon jar, but bigger than a bowl, it can accommodate up to six goldfish (or three feeder guppies) per gallon and has plenty of room for other supplies like plants and decoration.
+Smaller than the one-gallon jar, but bigger than a bowl, it can accommodate up to 1 goldfish (or 2 feeder guppies) per gallon and has plenty of room for other supplies like plants and decoration.
 It’s also perfect if you want to keep a betta.

 The smallest aquarium is the one-pint jar which can only support small numbers of fish, but it’s also good for those who want to create their own DIY kit with some plants and decorations from home or pet store shelves.

 Is a 2 gallon fish tank big enough for a betta?